sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Enter Elixir.
 In Elixir processes are not expensive and they are protected in the same way operating system threads are protected.
 Of course you can have tons of asynchronous stuff happening, but they all need to wait for I/O or disk they would all block.
-But blocking is not the problem - *the expense & overhead of the process is*
+But blocking is not the problem
+ - *it's the expense & overhead of the process (or thread)*.

 With true pre-emptive multi-processing you don't have to think about where to break up your code because of long-running tasks etc. And an errant processes